The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 On-site Repairs

-On-site repairs mean the technician comes to the school.
-This service offers convenience but can be more expensive.
-The technician travels to the school, reducing downtime.
-The average rate for on-site repairs ranges from $50 to $150 per hour.
-The cost depends on the complexity of the issue and the technician’s experience.
+On-site repairs bring the technician directly to the school.
+This reduces downtime since computers stay on campus.
+The tradeoff is cost: on-site rates typically run $50 to $150 per hour, based on the complexity of the issue and the technician’s experience.

 Off-site Repairs